 Review your payables

 While your business plan likely projects steady growth through winning over new clients, consider growing revenue through a new pricing strategy as well.
 Why?
 Organizational inertia can work in your favor.
-If you raise rates strategically, you can probably keep most (if not all) of your clients while still increasing revenue.
+If you raise rates strategically or if you change to a subscription pricing model, you can probably keep most (if not all) of your clients while still increasing revenue.

 Also, take note of the pricing from your competitors.
 Are you losing out on revenue by charging too little, or are you being severely undercut?
 The key is to find that sweet spot for your pricing that is fair to your margins as well as your customers.